3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 worth, ultimately culminating into her complete breakdown in the scene where she cuts off her hair.

-# Not Everything is Sunshine and Rainbow
+# Not Everything is Sunshine and Rainbows

 As much as I have praised the show, I won't shy away from revealing some of its shortcomings, whatever little of it there is.